binary-butterfly/xml2python/README.md

 ```

-## Licence
+## License

-This library is under MIT licence.
-Please look at `LICENCE.txt` for details.
+This library is under MIT license.
+Please look at `LICENSE.txt` for details.